Quick Decade+

 Sandtable Visulization and Playback

-A major aspect of LVC training is the ability to run simulations and then play them back for review.While our software does not run the simulation directly, we are the visual interface for "Any" simulation system.
-As well as the playback controls
+A major aspect of LVC training is the ability to run simulations and then play them back for review with officers and analysts.This software acted as a visual interface for Any military simulation system.
+As well as providing playback controls which the simulators do not natively have as they simply output .xml files.We did also have light simulation capability.

 Ingestion micro-services for redacted military database